yecdev/wry/README.md

 ## The Wry Pipe

 The Ycash Foundation maintains a permissionless, flow-restricted pipe for users to move between YEC and WRY on a limited basis.
-Use of the pipe currently requires the use of a wallet that can perform shielded transactions, like [YecLite](https://github.com/yecdev/yeclite/releases) (recommended) or YecWallet.
+Use of the pipe currently requires a wallet that can perform shielded transactions, like [YecLite](https://github.com/yecdev/yeclite/releases) (recommended) or YecWallet.

 **Important Note: Currently, the pipe only support moving from YEC to WRY-on-BSC.
 Moving from WRY-on-BSC to YEC will be added by March 1, 2021.
 Ethereum support will be added sometime in March 2021.**